 By PCG Founder & Coach Hunter Allen

-Spring is here, and the riding season has begun in earnest.
+Summer is almost here, and the riding season has begun in earnest.
 You’ve done some racing or some fast group riding by now and found your fitness to be exactly where you want it to be, or maybe you’ve found it needs to up it a notch.
 We all want to continue to improve and increase our functional threshold power (FTP) each year and throughout the season, but sometimes it seems like we aren’t improving any longer.
 For continued success, it’s important to improve throughout the year.
 This is especially challenging when you get to a stagnation point where it seems impossible to nudge the FTP needle any higher no matter what you do.
 You try long rides, fast rides, sprinting, resting, riding slow, but none of those tactics seem to help you get off your plateau.

 I’d like to give you an idea that has worked for many of the athletes I’ve coached over the years who needed to break through a plateau in their fitness.
 Athletes of all levels reach plateaus and struggle to break through to the next higher level, so regardless of whether you’re a pro tour rider or just getting started with more serious and faster recreational cycling, this idea can help you.